Keerthana-Yellapragada/API-PROJECT-AIRBNB/README.md

 # Keerbnb

+## About the Project

-Keerbnb is a website inspired by Airbnb.
-It can be used to create listings, manage listings, leave reviews, make bookings, etc.
+Keerbnb is a website clone inspired by Airbnb.
+Keerbnb can be used to create listings, manage listings, leave reviews, make bookings, etc.

 [Click here to visit the live site](https://keerthana-final-airbnb-project.herokuapp.com/)